CALL FOR AVAILABLITY

 Size: Large

-Flavor Profile: Duxbury Oysters are very briny with plump meats set in deep cups with a sweet, buttery finish.
+Flavor Profile: Merry oysters are very briny with plump meats set in deep cups with a sweet, buttery finish.

 Size: Small

-Flavor Profile: quite salty, with a slight sweetness in the finish.
+Flavor Profile: salty and buttery with a slight sweetness in the finish.

 Size: Petite-Small